-The following SVF Commands are supported by the XC9500 EZTag software:
+The following SVF Commands are supported by the XC9500/XL/XV iMPACT software:

 - SDR (Scan Data Register).

 - SIR (Scan Instruction Register).

 - RUNTEST.

+- HDR

+- TDR

+- HIR

+- TIR

 In each of the following command descriptions the parameters are mandatory.
 Optional parameters are enclosed in brackets ([]).
 Variables are shown in italics.
 Parenthesis "()"are used to indicate hexadecimal values.